 - For you to prove your disability to them

 - For your service dog to “show” them the task

 - To disclose any sensitive medical information

-Step #4 – Travel with your Service Dog
+Step #4 – Travel with your service dog

-- – Cannot block the aisle
+- Service dogs cannot block the aisle